jywu20/Notes/Computer Science/Circuit/HDL.md

 they may be synthesized as actual registers, or just as some wires coming out of some gates when actually they do not affect the state of the next clock period).

-Since the concepts of RTL description are close to procedural programming, it seems a good idea to include procedural programming concepts into HDLs for *behavioral* descriptions.
-You may call them high-level descriptions, because they need to be broken down to RTL descriptions in order to be synthesized, although a programmer familiar with procedural programming may instead say that the state machine model is truly high-level.
-Once we have procedural programming, object-oriented programming and more seem natural.
-Therefore a large portion of Verilog is *not* synthesizable: they're there just for behavioral description, that's to say, for testing only.

-# Synthesizable building blocks of Verilog

 What is supposed to represent a circuit is a *module* in Verilog.
 In it, we declare wires and (logical, not necessarily physical) registers